lheydel/mongo-syx/README.md

 There are two level of confirmation asking before the script starts its work.
 The first one is a soft confirmation skippable with a `-y` arg.
-The second one is a strong and unskippable confirmation that can be enable from the configurations.
+The second one is a strong and unskippable confirmation that can be enabled from the configurations.

 ## Notes